brunodifranco/project-rossmann-sales/README.md

 Both MAE and MAPE are really useful in explaining the model's business performance.
 MAE shows how much the model prediction is wrong on average, while MAPE shows how much the model prediction is wrong on average percentage-wise. </i> </p>

 ## 6.1.
 Brief Financial Results:

-<p align="justify"> Below there are displayed two tables with brief financial results given by the LGBM model, as the complete financial results will be explained in the next section (7.
-Model Deployment). </p>
+<p align="justify"> Below there are displayed two tables with brief financial results given by the LGBM model, as the complete financial results will be explained in the next section (<a href="https://github.com/brunodifranco/project-rossmann-sales#7-model-deployment">7. <b> Model Deployment </b> </a>). </p>

 <p align="justify"> A couple interesting metrics to evaluate the financial performance for this solution (<b>LGBM Model</b>) is the MAE and MAPE.
 Below there's a table with a few stores metrics: </p>
 <div align="center">